akrishna77/CS7641-QSettlers/README.md

      - After doing so, we want to have them play a game.
 We can do also have this occur right when we start the server with another command-line flag:
         - [Server] : java -jar JSettlersServer-2.0.00.jar -Djsettlers.bots.cookie=foo -Djsettlers.bots.startbots=3 -Djsettlers.jsettlers.bots.percent3p=25 -Djsettlers.bots.botgames.total=5
         - This will automatically create and start 5 games, where each game starts when the previous game finishes.
 You can connect to the server as a regular client and observe the game if you want.

+#Promising Approach:

+    - Create a python server that's running the DQN agent.
+In Jsettlers, write code for a custom SOCRobotBrain that will connect to our DQN server when instantiated, and will send over the game state whenever it is the agent's turn.
+The python server can receive this data, process it with the neural network, and send back the best action to take.
+This requires learning the object details of a SOCGameState, but it seems like it's a proper way to connect a DQN agent to this Java Framework.
+    - Overall, the structure will look like:
+       - Instantiate JSettlers server
+       - Instantiate DQN server
+       - Initialize our agent's Client to connect to the JSettlers server
+       - Initialize our agent's Brain to connect to the DQN server
+       - The JSettlers server will query our Client, which will query our Brain, which will query our DQN server, which will return a decision to our Brain, which will return to our Client, which will return to the JSettlers server.
+          - All the communication is already built-in except for querying and returning from our DQN Server.